 - X Association with events that have made a significant contribution to the broad patterns of our history.
-Association with the lives of persons significant in our past. - X Embody distinctive characteristics of a type, period, or method of construction, or that represent a significant and distinguishable entity whose components may lack individual distinction. - Has yielded or may be likely to yield information important in history or prehistory.
+Association with the lives of persons significant in our past. - Association with the lives of persons significant in our past.
+X Embody distinctive characteristics of a type, period, or method of construction, or that represent a significant and distinguishable entity whose components may lack individual distinction. - \\\\\ Has yielded or may be likely to yield information important in history or prehistory.